phyllux-technologies/phyllux-framework/GETTING_STARTED.md

 ## Next Steps

-**You did it!** 🎉 Your invention is now protected under Solaris Framework.
+**You did it!** 🎉 Your invention is now protected under Phyllux Framework.

 **What now?**